Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Star formation

+In the present implementation, the simulations undersample the input Kroupa IMF at the high mass end.
+As a result, we have in total $\sim15$\% fewer massive ($>8$ \mdot) stars by number compared to a pure Kroupa IMF between 0.08 \mdot{} and 500 \mdot, and in total 8\% fewer SN events ($<50$ \mdot).
+The mass functions in the two runs are fairly similar, especially considering the low-number statistics in the high-mass end.
+The models with and without winds do not show differences, which is consistent with previous numerical studies (e.g. \citealt{2008MNRAS.391....2D}).

 The bottom panel of Fig. \ref{fig:IMF} shows the IMF of stars that are part of bound clusters younger than 10 Myr.
-We stack the young clusters over the 500 Myr simulation in steps of 10 Myr due to the low number of clusters at any given time especially in the extended dwarf galaxy.
-There is a slight over-abundance of massive stars in the young clusters compared to the overall $-2.3$ slope of the IMF.
+We stack the young clusters over the 500 Myr simulation time in steps of 10 Myr due to the low number of clusters at any given time especially in the extended dwarf galaxy.
+There is a slight over-abundance of massive stars, at $\sim5$--\mbox{$20$ \mdot} or so, in the young clusters compared to the overall $-2.3$ slope of the IMF.
 Such early mass-segregation indicates that the massive stars either form in clusters or migrate inward during the early evolution of the clusters.
-The result is in line with the IMFs found by \citet{2022MNRAS.515..167G} who used more accurate dynamical modelling and even more detailed feedback prescriptions in higher resolution molecular cloud simulation.
+As we sample from a Kroupa IMF, the only way for clusters to form initially with a super-Kroupa (top-heavy) high-mass end would be for the massive stars to inhibit the realization of the rest of the IMF.
+At relatively low rate of star formation, if a massive star was to form and exhaust the local reservoir, the region around would only be able to proceed to form low-mass stars.
+Interestingly, \citet{2022MNRAS.515..167G} found a similar excess of massive stars compared to a pure Kroupa IMF in a star cluster forming in a cloud-scale simulation, without imposing any pre-defined input IMF.